 Bachelor of Science: Accounting, business administration, finance, global business, healthcare management, human resource management, information technology and systems, marketing, supply chain management

-*Joint program between Jindal School of Management and Erik Jonsson School of Engineering and Computer Science
+*Joint program between the Naveen Jindal School of Management and Erik Jonsson School of Engineering and Computer Science